nerdo/js-routing/README.md

 Another routing  use case might be a desktop application which navigates using states instead of URLs.

-For scenarios like this, @nerdo/routing exports a pre-configured `stateRouting` object.
+@nerdo/routing exports a pre-configured `stateRouting` object for scenarios like this.

 ```js
 // routing.js